Philosophical realism: Late modern philosophy

 In late modern philosophy, a notable school of thought advocating metaphysical realism was Austrian realism.
 Its members included Franz Brentano, Alexius Meinong, Vittorio Benussi, Ernst Mally, and early Edmund Husserl.
 These thinkers stressed the objectivity of truth and its independence of the nature of those who judge it.
 (See also Graz School.)

 Dialectical materialism, a philosophy of nature based on the writings of late modern philosophers Karl Marx and Friedrich Engels, is interpreted to be a form of ontological realism.

 According to Michael Resnik, Gottlob Frege's work after 1891 can be interpreted as a contribution to realism.

 Contemporary philosophy

-In contemporary analytic philosophy, Bertrand Russell, Ludwig Wittgenstein, J. L. Austin, Karl Popper, and Gustav Bergmann espoused metaphysical realism.
+In contemporary analytic philosophy, Bertrand Russell, J. L. Austin, Karl Popper, and Gustav Bergmann espoused metaphysical realism.
 Hilary Putnam initially espoused metaphysical realism, but he later embraced a form of anti-realism that he termed "internal realism."
 Conceptualist realism (a view put forward by David Wiggins) is a form of realism, according to which our conceptual framework maps reality.

 Speculative realism is a movement in contemporary continental-inspired philosophy that defines itself loosely in its stance of metaphysical realism against the dominant forms of post-Kantian philosophy.